 sometimes photographer, former professional dancer and actress,

 and a whole lot of other things.

-Events, News & Publications
+Past Events, News & Publications

 Publications & Profiles:

-September 14, 2020: With all the challenges of the pandemic, I was so happy to return to the Montclair Literary Festival 2020 with a new workshop, Writing with the Senses, held online, of course.
-Hopefully next year, we’ll be back in person, safe and together!, 2019: I was incredibly honored to be on a panel with my dear friends Stephanie Cowell and Pamela Leggett at The Madeleine L’Engle Conference: Walking on Water in New York City, sharing our remembrances of studying with Madeleine years ago in New York City.
+November 16, 2019: I was incredibly honored to be on a panel with my dear friends Stephanie Cowell and Pamela Leggett at The Madeleine L’Engle Conference: Walking on Water in New York City, sharing our remembrances of studying with Madeleine years ago in New York City.
 Her workshop was my very first serious exposure to writers and writing practice, and what I learned from Madeleine has informed everything I have ever done with my own teaching and with the formation of The Writers Circle.
 The entire conference was truly inspirational, as have been all the experiences I’ve ever shared with the friends and writers I’ve met through Madeleine’s orbit.
 I’m so grateful to have been a small part of such a wonderful event.
 Read more in the November 26 Publishers Weekly article.